 What are Pest Inspections?

 In addition to a home inspection, you should also have a pest inspection with a certified inspector.
-Most loan programs will not allow you to close on a house with a completed inspection and subsequent treatment for pests if the inspector recommends it.
+Most loan programs will not allow you to close on a house without a completed inspection and subsequent treatment for pests if the inspector recommends it.

 Does a buyer pay for the pest inspection or the seller?
 It really depends on your market.
 In the Des Moines area, the sellers usually order and pay for the pest inspection, sometime between the home inspection and closing.
 But in other cities, the buyer orders the pest inspection.

 A pest inspector will check the basement or crawlspace, interior, attic, garage, exterior and porch of the home.

 “It’s a visual inspection of the structures on the property,” explained Allen Lehman, owner of Perfection Pest Management.
 “We do not open up the walls or move appliances and furniture.
 I go from room to room, typically starting at the highest level of the structure and work my way down.
 I’m looking for signs of wood-destroying pests.”